Estate Taxes

 What is the Federal Estate and Gift Tax?

-The following information was valid as of 2012.
-Please come back soon for updated information or contact our law offices to discuss your related concerns.
+The following information is updated for 2024.
+Please contact our law offices to discuss your related concerns.

-The second principle is that upon death each individual is allowed to pass up to $5,120,000 (in 2012) free of the federal estate tax.
+The second principle is that upon death each individual is allowed to pass up to $13.61 million per individual (a combined $27.22 million for a married couple) (as of January 1, 2024) free of the federal estate tax.
 This is known as the "federal estate tax exclusion" or "estate tax exemption."
-Please note that in 2013, the estate tax exemption will be repealed and will revert to $1,000,000 (absent Congressional action), and that New York always imposes a state estate tax on property exceeding $1,000,000.
-Additionally each individual is allowed to gift up to $1 million during their lifetime, and up to $13,000 per done ($26,000 per married couple) annually without incurring a gift tax.
-The $1 million lifetime exemption, however is deducted at your passing from the federal estate tax exemption.
+However, it's important to note that this higher exemption amount is set to sunset at the end of 2025, after which the exclusion amount is scheduled to revert to approximately $5 million, adjusted for inflation, unless Congress takes action to extend or modify the current law.
+Additionally, New York imposes a state estate tax on property exceeding $6,940,000 (in 2024).
+Each individual is also allowed to gift up to $13.61 million during their lifetime without incurring a gift tax, and up to $17,000 per donee ($34,000 per married couple) annually without incurring a gift tax.
+The $13.61 million lifetime exemption is deducted at your passing from the federal estate tax exemption.

-Estate tax rates vary each year but they are very high and may reach up to 55% of the value of your property.
-This is in addition to the New York state estate tax which is capped at around 16% (and again is levied on any estate over $1,000,000).
+Estate tax rates vary each year, but they can be very high, reaching up to 40% of the value of your property.
+This is in addition to the New York state estate tax, which is capped at around 16% (and is levied on any estate over $6,940,000).

-If the first spouse to die leaves all of his or her assets to the surviving spouse, that first spouse to die will have lost the benefit of the applicable exclusion amount ($5,120,000 in 2012).
-A simple Will which leaves the estate to the surviving spouse may, therefore, unnecessarily cause up to $5,120,000 (in 2012) to be subject to federal and New York State estate taxation.
+If the first spouse to die leaves all of his or her assets to the surviving spouse, that first spouse to die will have lost the benefit of the applicable exclusion amount.
+A simple Will that leaves the estate to the surviving spouse may, therefore, unnecessarily cause your estate to be subject to federal and New York State estate taxation.

 Proper estate planning can reduce or eliminate the amount of estate taxes your estate will owe Uncle Sam so that you can leave more of your hard-earned assets to your loved ones.